 Information about the Merrell Men’s Moab Speed Hiking Shoe:

-An interesting tale on how I got myself the Merrell Men’s Moab Speed Hiking Shoe:
+The surprising reason I got the Merrell Men’s Moab Speed hiking shoe:

 My interest in buying these hiking shoes came out of “desperation” and not necessarily any prior research.
 You see, I had planned to do a very long day hike in Harriman State Park on a weekday.

-And normally, whenever I finish any hike and change into my normal clothes, I just take my usual hiking shoes, which are the Salomon Speedcross (very good by the way) and toss them into the trunk of my car.
+And normally, whenever I finish any hike and change into my normal clothes, I just take my usual hiking shoes, which are the Salomon Speedcross 4 (very good by the way) and toss them into the trunk of my car.
 And whenever another hike is in store, I just open it up, put them on and go on my merry hike.
 Also I own the Salomon Speedcross 5 shoes as well (and I love them too).

 This time however, I didn’t realize it, but I left the Salomon Speedcross shoes at home, and this only happened after I opened my trunk to check, by which point I was already too far from home to turn back and get them.
 And so I had to adjust and improvise.